Hypn-OS/About/CODE_OF_CONDUCT.md

 # Code Of Conduct for hypn-OS

-Code of Conduct guidelines for open source organisation of Amity University, Noida i.e 'hypn-OS'
+Code of Conduct guidelines for open source organisation 'Hypn-OS'

 ## Be respectful